Skip to content

 Installing Mago is a quick process with several options to suit your environment and preferences.

-Shell Installer (macOS & Linux)
+Shell installer (macOS & Linux)

 This is the recommended method for most macOS and Linux users.
 Our script automatically downloads the correct binary for your system and adds it to your path.